aesara-devs/aesara/CONTRIBUTING.md

 ## Migrating PRs from the original Theano Repo
 Aesara is actively merging new changes.
-If you have a pull request on the original Theano respository and would like to move it here use the following commands in your local Aesara repository:
+If you have a pull request on the original Theano repository and would like to move it here use the following commands in your local Aesara repository:

 ```
 # Go to your Aesara repo